krtuggey/UFOs/README.md

 - Using: Visual Studio Code 1.58, JavaScript, HTML, CSS

 #### Results
 The first version of the webpage offered one filter option by date.
-Now, there are five criteria available to the user (fig. 1).
+Now, there are five criteria available to the user.
 Without any filters applied, the complete data table is presented.

 ![Unfiltered table](https://user-images.githubusercontent.com/84139177/132138557-d2c09fa8-16e3-4e5c-ac4e-636df934422e.png)